Steel Grade Decoder (AISI/SAE) Skip to main content

 Composition Bar Chart

-Visual chart showing percentage of each alloying element (C, Mn, Cr, Mo, Ni, V, W, Si).
+Visual chart showing local composition ranges for alloying elements such as C, Mn, Cr, Mo, Ni, V, W, and Si.

 Quick Compare Mode

-View 2-3 grades side by side comparing composition, machinability, hardness, and applications.
+View 2-3 supported rows side by side for composition, machinability prompt, hardness field, and applications.

 Family Filter Pills